OrangeCrush/sinatra-demo/README.md

 settings.logging   # => evalutes to true
 ```

-**Ruby Protip #1 :: labels are string tokens that begin with a colon and are translated to numbers to improve performance**
+**Ruby Protip #1 :: symbols are string tokens that begin with a colon and are translated to numbers to improve performance**
-Labels are not specific to sinatra
+Symbols are not specific to sinatra

 ## Serving static files
 By default all files in the public directory are served statically